anyscale/madewithml.github.io/docs/courses/foundations/embeddings.md

 ['snape', 'nodded', 'but', 'did', 'not', 'elaborate']
 </pre>

 But how do we learn the embeddings the first place?
-The intuition behind embeddings is that the definition of a token depends on the token itself but on its context.
+The intuition behind embeddings is that the definition of a token doesn't depend on the token itself but on its context.
 There are several different ways of doing this:

 1. Given the word in the context, predict the target word (CBOW - continuous bag of words).
 2. Given the target word, predict the context word (skip-gram).